-A video tour of the current Down To Earth Workshop has just been posted to Highland Woodworking’s
+A 2-part video tour of the current Down To Earth Workshop can be found on Highland Woodworking's

-.
-In a couple of weeks I will be posting a "before" tour of my new (old) garage in its
+I have also posted a "before" tour of my new (old) garage in its

 current (rather sad) state.
 Following are a few of the "must haves," and "want to haves" for my new

 shop, and a list of mistakes I have made and mistakes I hope to avoid in my new space.